VarunCodes/trunarrative-framework/README.md

 ```
 As a user
-To ensure I'm on the TruNarrative hompage
+To ensure I'm on the TruNarrative homepage
 I'd like to see the offial strap line
 ```